JohnSnowLabs/langtest/docs/pages/docs/model_input.md

 <div class="heading" id="model">Spacy</div>

-Using a `Pretrained Model` from hub in Spacy.
+Using a `Pretrained Model` in Spacy.
 ```python
 from nlptest import Harness